 In 2001, Robert Mondavi, renowned California wine producer, made a personal gift of $25 million to establish the Robert Mondavi Institute for Wine and Food Science within the College of Agricultural and Environmental Sciences, which opened a new era of opportunity for UC Davis and its widely acclaimed wine and food programs.

-UC Davis has a rich history of excellence in the wine and food sciences.
 For more than 135 years, the University of California has maintained active research and education programs in viticulture, enology and food science.
 No other academic institution can boast the rare combination of the premier College of Agricultural and Environmental Sciences, a large agricultural sector renowned for its fine wine and diverse food production, and the uniqueness of California cuisine.
-UC Davis was ranked the #1 university in the world for agriculture from 2013 to 2015 and it was recently ranked the most sustainable university in the world.